Generation in the Web

 Knowing this, and the details about what properties each command type can have, we can evaluate each command and update our context.
 This can be done with a switch and a case for each command type.

-// evaluate a single command in the current context
+// dispatches a single command in the current context

 // pen is lifted off the canvas